 Once you have the location and venue secured, then you move on to planning activities.
 Can have a team builder without an activity planned, correct?
 So we’ve listed below several activities to consider depending on goals, group size, and location.

 5 Fun Team Building Games for Small Groups in Connecticut

 - Escape Room – This is a very popular team-building activity that involves solving a series of puzzles and riddles in order to escape a themed room within a set time.
 This activity can be done in person or virtually.

 - Scavenger Hunt – This is another popular classic team-building activity that involves dividing your team into small groups and sending them out to find a list of items or complete specific challenges within a set time limit.

-- Live Game Shows – Recently, more teams have embraced the classic game show concept as an activity and a way to build camaraderie among team members.
-All you need is a little creativity and planning to create your own show or hire a company to come and facilitate one for you with props and everything.
-Family Feud was the most requested team builder game in 2021.
+- Live Game Shows – Recently, more teams have embraced the classic game show concept as an activity and a way to build camaraderie among team members in Connecticut.
+All you need is a little creativity and planning to create your own show or hire a company that will travel to Connecticut.
+We will facilitate with props and everything.
+Family Feud aka Face-2-Face Feud was the most requested team builder game in 2022.

 - Marshmellow Challenge – This team-building activity encourages collaboration and creativity, One must build the tallest free-standing structure using only marshmallows and toothpicks within a given time limit.
 Another example is an icebreaker before the other games.

 Remember, it is important to tailor the games to your team’s interests.
 When planning, take a poll to gather suggestions and get an idea of what your team is willing to participate in.
 Last, make sure your teams’ goals are aligned with the right activity as well.